-The Longplayer Trust and Goldsmiths, University of London, invite you to the inaugural Longplayer Day, on Wednesday 21 June, from noon until midnight.
+The Longplayer Trust and Goldsmiths, University of London, produced the inaugural Longplayer Day, on Wednesday 21 June, noon until midnight.

-Longplayer Day 2017 is a 12-hour peripatetic cross-disciplinary festival celebrating the recently announced partnership between Goldsmiths and Longplayer by Jem Finer.
-Events take place across London locations: beginning at Goldsmiths (New Cross) and concluding with celebrations at Trinity Buoy Wharf (Poplar).
+Longplayer Day 2017 was a 12-hour peripatetic cross-disciplinary festival celebrating the recently announced partnership between Goldsmiths and Longplayer.
+Events took place across various locations beginning at Goldsmiths (New Cross) and concluding with celebrations at Trinity Buoy Wharf (Poplar).

-Please see the full schedule below for the location and time of each event, as well as details about the speakers and performers involved.
+Below is the full schedule , including locations and times of each event, as well as details about the speakers and performers involved.

 All events are free to access.
 The day is peripatetic: the audience move from one location to another, choosing their agenda for the day from the time-specific events, free to join proceedings when they choose.
 Large print information will be available at each location and each event is wheelchair accessible.